-Tea has become very popular these days.
-With more and more teas filling up the supermarket shelves and menus on coffee and tea shops it can become tricky to know if they are safe to consume while pregnant.
+Tea has become super popular these days!
+With so many options filling the supermarket shelves and appearing on coffee and tea shop menus, it’s understandable to wonder which ones are safe during pregnancy.